gflohr/esgettext/packages/esgettext-runtime/README.md

 - A textdomain _should not_ contain binary characters.

-In general, you should only use lowercase characters that are valid inside hostnames, namely "a-z", "0-9", the hyphen ".", and the dot ".".
+In general, you should only use lowercase characters that are valid inside hostnames, namely "a-z", "0-9", the hyphen "-", and the dot ".".

-If possible follow this advice.
+If possible follow this advice:

-1. If your organization has a domain, use the reverse(!) name of the domain followed by the name of your product for example "com.example.hello"
+1. If your organization has a domain, use the reverse(!) domain name followed by the name of your product for example "com.example.hello"
-2. Otherwise, if your project sources are publicly hosted use the reserve domain name of your hoster followed by an identifier of your project.
+2. Otherwise, if your project sources are publicly hosted use the reverse domain name of your hoster followed by an identifier of your project.
 For example, the textdomain for `https://github.com/gflohr/esgettext` would then be "com.github.gflohr.esgettext".
 3. Otherwise, use common sense.

 We will use the the third rule and pick the textdomain "hello".